OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-11.md

 ## 2 Samuel 11:17

-And the men of the city went out and fought against Joab,
+The men of the city went out and fought against Joab,
 and some of the people among David’s servants fell;
-and Uriah the Hittite also died.
+Uriah the Hittite also died.

 ## 2 Samuel 11:18